 In addition, the City's Veterans Affairs Supportive Housing (VASH) program plays an integral role in helping veterans secure and maintain stable housing.
-Through a combination of rental assistance and supportive services coordinated with the Department of Veterans Affairs, the VASH program ensures that veterans who have experienced homelessness, or are at risk of becoming homeless, receive the help they need to transition to permanent housing (City of Burbank, 2021-2029 Housing Element).
+Through a combination of rental assistance and supportive services coordinated with the Department of Veterans Affairs, the VASH program ensures that veterans who have experienced homelessness, or are at risk of becoming homeless, receive the help they need to transition to permanent housing.